1220846/sem5pi-24-25-3ddg20/docs/sprint-a/us-5.1.4/readme.md

 ## 1. Context

-*In this task it was proposed that a Patient can update my user patient profile*
+*In this task it was proposed that a Patient can update your user patient profile*

 ## 2. Requirements